SmCTwelve/f1-bot/README.md

 - `!f1 plot fastest [<season> <round>]` - Plot fastest lap times per driver as a bar chart
 - `!f1 plot stints [<season> <round>]` - Plot each driver's race stints and pit stops as a stacked bar chart
-- `!f1 plot timings <season> <round> [drivers]` - Plot each driver lap time per lap of the race as a line graph.
+- `!f1 plot timings <season> <round> [drivers]` - Plot each driver lap time as a line graph.
 Both `season` and `round` are required.
-  - `[drivers]` may be multiple drivers to compare separated by spaces; not specifying any drivers or using `all` will plot for all drivers.
-Specifying only a few drivers will result in a more legible graph
+  - `[drivers]` may be multiple drivers to compare separated by a space; not specifying any drivers or using `all` will plot all drivers.
+Limiting drivers will result in a more legible graph.
-- `!f1 plot position <season> <round> [drivers]` - Plot the race position for the drivers per lap of the race.
+- `!f1 plot position <season> <round> [drivers]` - Plot race position per lap of the race.
 Both `season` and `round` are required.
-  - `[drivers]` may be multiple drivers to compare separated by spaces; not specifying any drivers or using `all` will plot for all drivers.
-Specifying only a few drivers will result in a more legible graph
+  - `[drivers]` may be multiple drivers to compare separated by a space; not specifying any drivers or using `all` will plot for all drivers.
+Limiting drivers will result in a more legible graph.

-**Note**: Both `plot timings` and `plot positions` may take some time to process as all lap data must be gathered from the API.
+**Note:** Both `plot timings` and `plot positions` may take some time to process as all lap data must be gathered from the API.
 Use these commands sparingly, consider using `plot fastest` instead.